r-avg/r-avg/README.md

 Hi, I’m @r-avg !
 I'm a _he_ and I'm a _him_ ＼(＾▽＾)／

 I'm currently working as a COBOL developer!
 But my true interests are coding really poorly in Rust and C and the like.
-Among my other passions you might find [music](https://open.spotify.com/artist/4igkCkeFFEMKfVZsWO3PiK) of graphic design (¯︶¯)
+Among my other passions you might find [music](https://open.spotify.com/artist/4igkCkeFFEMKfVZsWO3PiK) or graphic design (¯︶¯)

 If you happen to like the things I do or just want to reach me for any reason, please [email](mailto:ramiroangel@mailbox.org) me!